adomingues/adomingues.github.io/_posts/2016-08-01-sublime-text-setup.md

 ## Preamble

-I am big fan of Sublime Text!
+I am a big fan of Sublime Text!
 It is a lightweight text editor, inexpensive license, and with contributions by hundreds of users, highly extensible and customizable.
-From a practical prespective, I prefer to use it instead of IDEs, such as Jupyter or RStudio, because I also write a lot of little bash/shell scripts or just one-liners embedded in markdown (my projects notebooks).
+From a practical perspective, I prefer to use it instead of IDEs, such as Jupyter or RStudio, because I also write a lot of little bash/shell scripts or just one-liners embedded in markdown (my projects notebooks).
 Also, the [pipeline](https://github.com/adomingues/NGSpipe2go) I am using is based on groovy.
 Sometimes I write code in all 4 languages in a single day, and thus it is easy to see why I prefer a single development environment instead of having to memorize different shortcuts/layouts.
 Personally it makes my life easier.
 Also, I love the multi-line editing features of sublime text and the ability to search within projects, etc.

 Recently I upgrade to version 3, and re-installed my most used packages.
 I will leave the list here for future reference, and in case someone else is interested.